Walks, Private Playtime and Group Play

 Rexpointe offers walks, private playtimes, and group play up to three times daily at your request.
 The daily boarding rate (as of August 1st 2021) includes two activities of owners choice per day.
 We recognize that all dogs have individual needs based on their age and temperament, so owners get to decide how their pet would prefer to spend their day.
 A third daily activity may be added for $5/time.

-Let your dog explore our 5 acre wooded trail with one of our staff member.
+Let your dog explore our 5 acre wooded trail with one of our staff members.
 All dogs signed up for walks are taken out on a leash, individually, and are able to walk our trails at their own pace.
-Walks can be provided one or more times daily at a cost of $3.00 per walk, per dog.

-If your dog prefers to play off leash, such as games of fetch or tug-of-war, then our individual playtime is good for them.
+If your dog prefers to play off leash, such as games of fetch or tug-of-war, then our private playtime is good for them.
 This is also good for dogs that just prefer being petted or held one on one with a staff member.
-Individual playtimes can be provided one or more times daily for a charge of $3.00 per playtime per dog.

 How we manage group playtime: